rust-lang/book/src/ch17-03-more-futures.md

 We can also compose futures together to create new patterns.
 For example, we can build a `timeout` function with async building blocks we already have.
-When we’re done, the result will be another building block we could use to build up yet further async abstractions.
+When we’re done, the result will be another building block we could use to create still more async abstractions.

 Listing 17-27 shows how we would expect this `timeout` to work with a slow future.